Raffzahn/Kaleidoscope/README.md

 ## What is/was Kaleidoscope

 [Kaleidoscope](https://en.wikipedia.org/wiki/Li-Chen_Wang#Cromemco) is a rather tiny (127 Bytes) demo program for the [Cromemco Dazzler](https://en.wikipedia.org/wiki/Cromemco_Dazzler) by [Li-Chen Wang](https://en.wikipedia.org/wiki/Li-Chen_Wang).
-It displays a 64x64 colour graphic much like a mechanical [kaleidoscope](https://en.wikipedia.org/wiki/Kaleidoscope) using the repetitive structure of the Dazzlers memroy.
+It displays a 64x64 colour graphic much like a mechanical/optical [kaleidoscope](https://en.wikipedia.org/wiki/Kaleidoscope) using the repetitive structure of the Dazzlers memroy.
 The program was sold by Cromemco as on its own for 15 USD on [paper tape](https://americanhistory.si.edu/collections/search/object/nmah_1423437) or later on floppy disk as part of their _DAZZLER Games_ pack at 95 USD.

 Here an example what it might look like (*1):